Bank of Baroda

 a) In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us;

-b) The Balance Sheet, Profit and Loss account and Cash flow statement dealt with by this report are in agreement with the books of account and with the returns received from branches not visited by us;
+b) The Balance Sheet, the Profit and Loss account and the Statement of Cash flow dealt with by this report are in agreement with the books of account and with the returns received from the branches not visited by us;

 c) The reports on the accounts of the branch offices audited by branch auditors of the Bank as per the provisions of section 29 of the Banking Regulation Act, 1949 have been sent to us and have been properly dealt with by us in preparing this report; and